eksctl-io/eksctl/userdocs/src/usage/unowned-clusters.md

 From `eksctl` version `0.40.0` users can run `eksctl` commands against clusters which were not created by `eksctl`.

+!!!note
+    Eksctl can only support unowned clusters with names which comply with the guidelines mentioned [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-parameters.html).
+Any cluster names which do not match this will fail CloudFormation API validation check.

 ## Supported commands

 The following commands can be used against clusters created by any means other than `eksctl`.